pbjames/sapp/README.md

 Built ontop of the Zora SDK, we seamlessly integrate with the platform providing the most up to date and accurate information.

+## How it works

+We use transformer models of various capabilities, notably this includes image _vision_ and _creation_.
+On top of this, we use _agents_ in order to freely decide what feedback to report to the user, including a chat function with long-term memory for multi-turn conversations.

+First, prompts are chained together through a pipeline incrementally refines the output until it conforms to strict standards using a negative feedback loop.
+Next, we aggregate
+LLM invocations in to one complete response.
+Finally, we report results as _General Coin Analysis_ as part of the profile analysis.

 ## Features

 ### View your own assets